 Joshua L. Selip.
 Joshua L. Selip has served as a director of the Company since September 2017.
 Mr. Selip currently serves as a Vice President at Providence.
 Prior to joining Providence in 2011, Mr. Selip was an investment banking analyst at Bank of America Merrill Lynch.
-He currently serves as a director of TimeClock Plus and 365 Retail Markets and previously served as a director of KPA.
+He currently serves as a director of KPA, TimeClock Plus and 365 Retail Markets.
 Mr. Selip received a Master of Business Administration from Harvard Business School and a Bachelor of Arts from Cornell University.